We’ve compiled some snack sized facts to bring you up to speed.

 2. It’s really big.

 Borneo is the third largest island on earth, about twice the size of Germany.
 It is home to 18 million people and over 200 ethnic groups.
 The entire coastline is peat swamp forest, then inland the geography changes from mangroves, to rainforest, to freshwater swamps, to alpine meadows around Mount Kinabalu – the tallest mountain in Southeast Asia.
-Borneo’s mountainous interior was considered impassable to explorers, although indigenous populations have been exploring them for millennia.
+Borneo’s mountainous interior was considered impassable to explorers, although indigenous populations have been exploring it for millennia.

 3. It’s really, really old.